mteevit-tu/Learn-SQL/README.md

 # Learn SQL
-iIiiiiiiiiiiiiiialready make sure you watch [this video](https://youtu.be/p3qvj9hO_Bo) which will teach you all the basics of SQL in 60 minutes.
+Already make sure you watch [this video](https://youtu.be/p3qvj9hO_Bo) which will teach you all the basics of SQL in 60 minutes.

 After watching the video try to complete the exercises listed below using the data provided in this repository.